coderdark/graphql/README.md

 // Variables/Request
 {
   "input": {
-    "email": "admin@admin.com",
+    "username": "admin@admin.com",
     "password": "password"
   }
 }
 ```
 + Using GraphQL in React
-  + Use gql to interpolate (template tag) your GraphQL query or mutation, see below.
+  + Use `gql` utility from `urql` to interpolate (template tag) your GraphQL query or mutation, see below.
 ```
+//GraphQL Mutation
 import { gql } from '@urql/next'

 export const MyMutation = gql`